-This bill establishes and ranks the Class C felony offenses of Trafficking in Catalytic Converters in the First Degree and Second Degree; and Possession, Sale, or Offering for Sale Seven or More Unmarked Catalytic Converters.
+This bill establishes and ranks the Class C felony offenses of Trafficking in Catalytic Converters in the First Degree and Second Degree; and Possession, Sale, or Offering for Sale of Seven or More Unmarked Catalytic Converters.
 The Caseload Forecast Council (CFC) has no information concerning how many incidents of the newly established felony offenses may occur or the sentences that might actually be imposed for the new offenses.
 As such, the CFC cannot reliably predict bed impacts resulting from the bill.

-However, as a Class C felony ranked at Seriousness Level IV on the Adult Felony Sentencing Grid, Trafficking in Catalytic Converters in the First Degree would be punishable by a standard range term of confinement of between 3-9 months in jail and 60 months in prison (limited to 60 months by the statutory maximum sentence for Class C felony), depending on the individual's criminal history.
-The Class C felony offense of Trafficking in Catalytic Converters in the Second Degree ranked at Seriousness Level III on the Adult Felony Sentencing Grid would be punishable by a standard range term of confinement of between 1-3 months in jail and 51-60 months in prison (limited to 60 months by the statutory maximum sentence for Class C felony), depending on the individual's prior history.
-The Class C felony offense of Possession, Sale, or Offering for Sale Seven or More Unmarked Catalytic Converters ranked at Seriousness Level II on the Adult Felony Sentencing Grid would be punishable by a standard range term of confinement of between a seriousness Level II on the Adult Felony offense of Possession, Sale, or Offering for Sale Seven or More Unmarked Catalytic Converters ranked at Seriousness Level II on the Adult Felony Sentencing Grid would be punishable by a standard range term of confinement of between a seriousness Level II on the Adult Felony Sentencing Grid would be punishable by a standard range term of confinement of between 0-90 days in jail and 43-57 months in prison, depending on the individual's prior history.
+However, as a Class C felony ranked at Seriousness Level 4 on the Adult Felony Sentencing Grid, Trafficking in Catalytic Converters in the First Degree would be punishable by a standard range term of confinement of between 3-9 months in jail and 60 months in prison (limited to 60 months by the statutory maximum sentence for Class C felony), depending on the individual's criminal history.
+The Class C felony offense of Trafficking in Catalytic Converters in the Second Degree ranked at Seriousness Level 3 on the Adult Felony Sentencing Grid would be punishable by a standard range term of confinement of between 1-3 months in jail and 51-60 months in prison (limited to 60 months by the statutory maximum sentence for Class C felony), depending on the individual's converters of Seven or More Unmarked Catalytic Converters ranked at Seriousness Level 2 on the Adult Felony Sentencing Grid would be punishable by a standard range term of confinement of between 0-90 days in jail and 43-57 months in prison, depending on the individual's prior history.
 As such, any impact should manifest itself as an increased need for jail beds and prison beds.